 is reserved for escape from the passage of time

-by a watchful, benevolent force.
+with a watchful, benevolent force.

 If a tiger jumps out of the jungle,

-if a bear charges out of the blue,
+or a bear charges out of the blue,

 or a mugger gives chase down a dark city street,